Reduce natural gas consumption in large commercial buildings with a path to cost-efficient solutions.

 Research Approach

-The four central project tasks will be: (1) field testing energy-saving measures at the demonstration sites (two commercial office buildings, 120,000 and 110,000 ft2) including controls upgrades, valve replacements, and boiler replacement; (2) conducting lab testing to evaluate measures and incorporate the findings into new design guidance; (3) evaluating the scalability of our solutions across datasets of a larger portfolio of buildings; and (4) developing a screening tool, design guide and other resources for market transformation.
+The four central project tasks included: (1) field testing energy-saving measures at the demonstration sites (two commercial office buildings, 120,000 and 110,000 ft2) including controls upgrades, valve replacements, and boiler replacement; (2) conducting lab testing to evaluate measures and incorporate the findings into new design guidance; (3) evaluating the scalability of our solutions across datasets of a larger portfolio of buildings; and (4) developing a screening tool, design guide and other resources for market transformation.
 CBE will play the lead role in the project management, technology development and evaluation, lab testing, data analysis, screening tool development and outreach activities.
-The upgrades related to controls will be based on ASHRAE Guideline 36-2018, ‘High-Performance Sequences of Operation for HVAC Systems.’
+The upgrades related to controls were based on ASHRAE Guideline 36-2021, ‘High-Performance Sequences of Operation for HVAC Systems.’

-CBE will collaborate on this research with numerous CBE industry partners and others.
-CBE partner Genentech is providing two field study sites where retro-commissioning and boiler upgrades are planned, Price Industries will offer in-kind support at its HVAC testing laboratory, and CBE’s consortium members are providing additional match funding.
-Taylor Engineering will lead the implementation at the demonstration sites, provide expert practical technical expertise, and lead the writing of the guide.
-TRC will lead the installation of monitoring equipment, data acquisition, and policy recommendation tasks.
-The Western Cooling Efficiency Center (WCEC) at UC Davis will lead the field measurements to validate the method and assess loss pathways in more detail in the field.
-We will work with additional partners (such as the City of Oakland and California State University) to implement our solutions more widely following completion of the field demonstration, scalability evaluation, and development of resources for building operators.
+CBE collaborated on this research with numerous CBE industry partners and others.
+Price Industries provided in-kind support at its HVAC testing laboratory, and CBE’s consortium members provided additional match funding.
+Taylor Engineering led the implementation at the demonstration sites, provided expert practical technical expertise, and led the writing of the guide.
+TRC oversaw the installation of monitoring equipment, data acquisition, and policy recommendation tasks.
+The Western Cooling Efficiency Center (WCEC) at UC Davis conducted field measurements to validate the method and assess loss pathways in more detail in the field.
+CBE partner Genentech was also a key contributor.
+Finally, the team will work with additional partners to implement our solutions more widely following completion of the field demonstration, scalability evaluation, and development of resources for building operators.

 Publications and Reports